Help center

 Subscription, license-count purchase, payment-method, and checkout changes open the LBCAssist website or Stripe-hosted flow in the system browser.
 The mobile app should follow the server-reported purchase-link policy for iOS, Android, enterprise, direct, and web distribution.

-Permissioned users can see subcontractor action items from the mobile subcontractor surface, respond to proposals and completion actions, exchange messages, and upload or download scanned exchange documents.
-In the web portal, these workflows live on the Subcontractors page instead of Tenant.
+Where your permissions allow it, you can see between-company action items on the phone, respond to proposals and completion actions, exchange messages, and upload or download scanned exchange documents.
+In the web portal these workflows live under Collaborate, not on the company page.
+Opening this area from the phone signs you into the same place.

 Voice assistants